 - Place biscuits so they are just barely touching each other on an ungreased sheet pan.

-- Bake at 400º approximately 30 minutes or until the biscuits are light golden brown.
+- Bake at 400º approximately 30 minutes or until the buttermilk biscuits are light golden brown.